Avoiding a Retirement Income Gap

 The last bullet really sets up the imperative to save and invest for the long-term as early as possible: you want options when you retire.
 The choice to travel, take up new hobbies, buy a vacation house, give money away to the people and causes you care about just to name a few.

 J.P.Morgan Asset Management publishes a Guide to Retirement that is a widely used resource throughout the industry.
-In the spirit of “a graphic is worth a thousand words, the chart below shows the substantial benefit of saving and investing early:
+In the spirit of “a graphic is worth a thousand words; the chart below shows the substantial benefit of saving and investing early:

 All things being equal, Nervous Noah seems the most likely to be in need of taking the actions we detailed at the opening of this piece, while Consistent Chloe looks like she will have the most flexibility to do what she wants to do when she retires.
 Whose place do you want to be in?